CSCI-KNOX/CSCI-3753-PA0/README.md

 rdisk2
 rdisk2s1
 ```
 After the 16 GB micro SD card is mounted we can see the disk devices using `diskutil` on a Mac.
-Use the `lsblk` command to list the block devices in Linux.
+You can use the `lsblk` command to list the block devices in Linux (see man page) to get the equivalent information.

 ```text